pure-zero/jmeter-on-batch/README.md

 # jmeter-on-batch
-Tutorial on deploying your jmeter onto AWS Batch
+Tutorial on deploying your jmeter test onto AWS Batch